History of Smoke Detectors - Inspect Point

 Smoke Detectors for Domestic Use

 Domestic smoke detectors are typically battery powered and operate individually.
-For this reason, it is recommended by the NFPA that you place smoke detectors inside and outside of all sleeping areas in your home, and on every level of your home.
-This will ensure that your alarms are heard and that everyone in your home can respond responsibly.
+For this reason, the NFPA recommends you place smoke detectors inside and outside all sleeping areas in your home, and on every level of your home.
+This will ensure your alarms are heard and that everyone in your home can respond quickly.

 smoke detectors are an important part of your home, and especially important in the kitchen where we do a lot of cooking